MultiVox: A Benchmark for Evaluating Voice Assistants for Multimodal Interactions

 While recent progress has advanced visual understanding, speech remains a key bottleneck.
 Most benchmarks treat spoken input as text, overlooking critical non-verbal signals.
 Yet in real interactions, these cues determine how instructions are interpreted.
 For example, a user asking “Am I being too loud?” in a library depends on speech volume, not words alone.

-To address the limitations of current benchmarks, \benchmark evaluates OVAs across three core skill domains—with a particular emphasis on speech grounding, which is an underdeveloped area in existing omni-modal benchmarks.
+To address the limitations of current benchmarks, \benchmark evaluates OLMs across three core skill domains—with a particular emphasis on speech grounding, which is an underdeveloped area in existing omni-modal benchmarks.

 \textbf{Speech Skills} The ability to infer non-verbal attributes from speech, such as emotion, background sounds, speaker age, or tone—beyond what is conveyed in textual content.

 \textbf{Vision Skills} The ability to recognize and interpret visual elements in images or videos, including object identity, scene understanding, reading scene text etc.